franmastromarino/perfect-woocommerce-brands/readme.txt

 == Changelog ==
-= 1.4.1 =
+= 1.4.2 =
+* Fix: Table collapses in "Admin > Products > Brands" (thanks eljkmw)
+* Fix: "pwb-brand" shortcode does not display the brand when it has not a logo assigned = 1.4.1 =
 * Feature (Option): Hide brand's description in archive page
 * Fix: "pwb-all-brands" and "pwb-brand" show the content before they should